Tim C. Gupton

 Tim was a board member and chairman of the audit committee for a small public pharmaceutical development company, Enhance Pharmaceuticals Inc. (formerly Delta and Ardent Pharmaceuticals), based on technology licensed from Burroughs Wellcome.

-Tim is a founder and president of HPG Family Office, LLC, a company providing fiduciary wealth management services for families in the Research Triangle area.
+Tim was a founder and president of HPG Family Office, LLC, a company providing fiduciary wealth management services for families in the Research Triangle area.

 In 1991, Tim was the COO and CFO for John’s Island, a prestigious real estate development in Florida, and the owner’s family office.